UoYCS-plasma/GP2/README.md

 > ./GP2-compile /path/to/program-file /path/to/host-graph-file

-> ./GP2-compile -p /path/to/program-file
+> ./GP2-compile -vp /path/to/program-file

-> ./GP2-compile -h /path/to/host-graph-file
+> ./GP2-compile -vh /path/to/host-graph-file

-The latter two options allow the user to compile a new program while retaining a previously-built host graph, or to compile a new host graph without destroying an existing program.
+The latter two options allow the user to run only the parser and semantic checker on the program or host graph file without calling the code generator.

 Running